css-materials/course-site/content/syllabus/classification-topic-models/index.md

 ## Overview

-* Introduce supervised text classification
+* Introduce supervised and unsupervised text classification
 * Implement a `tidymodels` workflow using text features
-* Define topic modeling
-* Latent Dirichlet allocation (LDA)
+* Define topic modeling and Latent Dirichlet allocation (LDA)
 * Demonstrate how to use LDA to recover topic structure from an unknown set of topics
 * Identify methods for selecting the appropriate parameter for $k$